Executive Coordinator, Office of the President

 American Humane Association (AHA) seeks a highly-motivated, detail-oriented Executive Coordinator to provide administrative support for and work closely with the President & CEO.
 This position is based at American Humane Association’s national headquarters in Washington D.C. and reports directly to the President & CEO.

-For 135 years American Humane Association has been the nation’s leading voice for the protection of children and animals, the most vulnerable in our communities.
+For more than 100 years American Humane Association has been the nation's leading voice for the protection of children and animals, the most vulnerable in our communities.
 As one of this country’s oldest humanitarian groups – and the only one devoted to this dual mission and the power of the human-animal bond - American Humane Association has since 1877 been at the forefront of virtually every major advance in the prevention of abuse and neglect and the promotion of wellbeing of our most precious assets.

 The Executive Coordinator will primarily provide administrative and special projects support for the President & CEO.
 This position will ensure the smooth coordination and completion of activities related to scheduling, correspondence and events.
 The Executive Coordinator must possess a high standard of work, exercise discretion when handling confidential information, pay close attention to detail and have the ability to set priorities and anticipate needs.
 The Executive Coordinator will be expected to become knowledgeable about all facets of AHA.

 - Handle administrative functions for the President and CEO including: answering phones, scheduling meetings and appointments, making travel arrangements, creating correspondence to constituents in the “CEO’s voice,” proofreading documents, coordinating internal and outgoing mail, creating and maintaining files, copying and faxing.

 - Maintain a comprehensive understanding of the workflow of the American Humane Association.